Some Frequently Asked Questions

 So what happens in counselling?

 How we cope in the world is likely based on our perceptions, our experiences, and our interactions.
-Problems can arise when one of these aspects develops a fault that affects our coping.
+Problems can arise when one of these aspects develops a fault, or is tested in a new relationship or experience, that then affects our coping.
 The following paragraphs are very general examples of the things we would be looking at, as the specifics would always depend on the individual's personal circumstances.
 Hopefully they will help you become more confident in counselling.

-In working with alcohol or addiction issues, I explore what is going on for you and what effect your drinking/addiction is having on daily life.
-I would explore why this is happening now, if it’s recent, or if its roots are in the past.
-We would explore what steps you would consider to reduce its affects, what support you have from others, and also what obstacles others place in your way in your efforts to change.
+In working with these issues, we explore what is going on for you and the effect it is having on you and those around you.
+We explore your awareness of the problem and what difficulties you were experiencing at the time.
+We explore if there are any patterns or cycles in what happens.
+We explore what steps you would consider to reduce its affects, what support you have from others, and also what obstacles others place in your way in your efforts to change.
+We look to make small changes, foundations, that clients can build on to recover their lives and relationships.

 Couples and Relationships

 In working with couples and relationship issues, I seek to understand the issues as experienced by each person.
 What’s going on, what’s causing the difficulties, and the effects those difficulties are having on the relationship.
-We explore the emotions, the interactions, the expectations; and the balance in the relationship, and the roles each play in the moment.
+We explore the emotions, the interactions, the expectations, the balance in the relationship; and the roles each play in the moment.
+We explore what's happening; whether it's changes at work, family pressures, or one of many others.
 It's not about me taking sides or apportioning blame or fault.
-It’s about two people understanding what their relationship is, exploring what’s important to each of them, and to uncover how they want their relationship to be.

 Bereavement and Loss